An Antwerp Visitor Guide and Photo Gallery

 In our opinion, the most attractive features of Antwerp were Steen Castle and The Cathedral of our Lady.

 Steen castle is the oldest building in Antwerp and exhibits architecture from the Roman Empire.
 It has a glorious past, and it is a symbol of art and ancient architecture.
 This castle was built in the early medieval ages to prevent the incursion of Vikings.
 Therefore, you will find a lot of Europe’s war history here.
 This castle has 11 rooms.
 Walking through them, you learn about Antwerp’s history and get a first-hand look at castle life.

-The Cathedral of our Lady After 169 years of construction, the Cathedral dominates Antwerp’s skyline since 1521 with a height of about 360 feet.
+After 169 years of construction, the Cathedral of our Lady has dominated Antwerp’s skyline since 1521, with a height of about 360 feet.
 It’s the highest Gothic building in the Low Countries.
 The Cathedral is an iconic treasure, with an impressive collection of marvelous art pieces, including a series of paintings by Rubens.

 It has been under a twenty-year renovation, and finally, the seven-naved church has been restored to its former architectural self.
 Some of the most beautiful features include Rubens’ ‘Elevation of the Cross’ and his ‘Descent from the Cross.’
 We thoroughly enjoyed our visit and wished we could’ve given it more time.

 Antwerp is a culinary hub known worldwide for it is gastronomic excellence.
 It has over 100 Michelin Antwerpen restaurants alone.
 However, many superb restaurants are not even in the Michelin guide.
 We arrived late, and it was not able to enjoy dinner in the city.
 That was such a disappointment.
 As a result, we can’t recommend any places.